xavidop/alexa-skill-autodeployer/README.md

 ![image](docs/helloworld.png)

-One important thing here is that in this step we are going to set the executor environment variables needed to run the Alexa Hosted ASK CLI creation command with the ones received as a parameter.
+One important thing here is that in this step we are going to set the environment variables in the executor which are needed to run the Alexa Hosted ASK CLI creation command.
+The values of this environment variables will be the ones received as parameters.

 Here you can find the full code of this job: